How to Soothe a Sunburn Using Ingredients from Your Kitchen

 Baking soda works for burns because it can help balance the pH levels in your skin.
 When those levels are balanced, it will help with the pain, inflammation, and redness that came with your newly acquired sunburn.

 To quickly see the benefits, mix baking soda with a few tablespoons of water to form a paste and gently apply that directly to the skin.
 Let the paste sit for 10 to 15 minutes and wash off.
 Baking soda can be harsh to your skin, so make sure that when you are washing off the paste, you are doing so gently and avoid rubbing the mixture into the burn.
 Another method is to add ¼ cup of baking soda into a cool bath and soak yourself for 15 minutes.

-At Beekman 1802, we’re big fans of oatmeal.
-We love to eat it just as much as we love to put it on our skin.
-Why is oatmeal so great for a sunburn?
-It’s all about those beta-glucans.
+Oatmeal is full of these magical fibers called beta-glucans.
 Beta-glucans is a soluble fiber that naturally occurs in oatmeal.
 It has natural anti-inflammatory properties and helps ease the pain and redness of your burn.

 Another use for oatmeal is to grind it up in a mill or food processor and add it to your bath.
 This mixture helps soothe dry, itchy and irritated skin, so feel free to use this remedy whenever your skin isn’t feeling its best.

 Ooohhh honey, that burn sure looks bad.
 Good thing we have the sweet stuff around to soothe it.
 Every kitchen should have some honey in it, even if it’s just to sweeten your tea.
 Honey is naturally moisturizing, antibacterial and anti-inflammatory.
 It’s great for all kinds of abrasions and will help soothe your sunburn in no time.
 Apply a few dabs of honey on the burn and rub it in.